aridjayarecipes/cutesrecipes.web.app/content/post/2526-recipe-of-quick-banana-milk.md

 1. Take 1 Banana (ripe to the point of spotting)
 1. Make ready 1 cup Whole Milk or your preferred choice of dairy
-1. Get 1 tbs Sugar or Honey, use half if you&#39;re not a fan of sweeteners
+1. Get 1 tbs Sugar or Honey, use half if you're not a fan of sweeteners
 1. Take 1/4 teaspoon Cinnamon (optional, but it enhances the flavor)
 1. Prepare  Mix in some cocoa powder/syrup or nuts to enhance the flavor